How to Start a Limo Business

-How much can you potentially make owning a limo business?
+How much can a limo business owner make?

 The income of a limo business will depend on the number of vehicles in the fleet, the business’s location, competition, and more.
 Limo services can command between $90 and $130 per hour per vehicle, and most require rentals to be a minimum of three to four hours.
 A business’ rates, bookings, and expenses will all affect its profitability.